OfficeDev/teams-toolkit/templates/js/copilot-plugin-from-scratch-api-key/README.md

 # Overview of Custom Search Results app template

-## Build a message extension from a new API with Azure Functions
+## Build a message extension from a new API with Azure Function and API key authentication

 This app template allows Teams to interact directly with third-party data, apps, and services, enhancing its capabilities and broadening its range of capabilities.
 It allows Teams to: